IObundle/iob-soc/README.md

-The above command creates a file called `test.log` in directory `hardware/simulation/<simulator directory name>`, which is compared to file `test.expected`in the same directory; if they differ, an error is issued.
-It also adds a line to file `test_report.log` in the repository's root directory.
+The above command creates a file called `test.log` in directory `hardware/simulation/<simulator directory name>`, which is compared to file `test.expected`in the same directory; if they differ, the test is aborted.

 To run the series of simulation tests on all the simulators listed in the SIM\_LIST variable, type: